blogs

 Train Teachers or Hire Certified Instructors

-Invest in teacher training through certified yoga teacher programs or employ trained yoga professionals.
+Invest in teacher training through certified yoga teacher programmes or employ trained yoga professionals.
 This ensures proper form, reduces injury risk, and creates a safe and supportive yoga environment for students.

 Incorporate a Holistic Mix of Practices